 3. Go for the official taxis.
 Generally, every city has a few big firms that are trustworthy.
 Stay away of no name taxis as these are those that will scam you.
 Use common sense when it comes to this: either search the names of the taxi firms in the city you are in before getting there or just look around a bit to notice the ones that are seen more often.

-Fake taxis and scammers are not part of a firm and usually they drive some crappy looking cars.
-Also, the Bucharest airport (and probably the other airports in Romania too) has a recommended firm they’re working with: they usually charge a bit more per kilometer, though.
+Fake taxis and scammers are not employed by a taxi company and usually they drive some crappy looking cars.
+Also, the Bucharest airport (and probably the other airports in Romania too) has a recommended company they’re working with: they usually charge a bit more per kilometer, though, but still A LOT less than what the “sharks” try to get from you.

 4. Be extremely careful near airports and train stations.
 That’s where the taxi drivers know that they’re dealing with tourists and they might try to take more money from you.

-If you don’t know anything about the taxi firms or the price you would be supposed to pay, it might be the wisest choice to call and order a cab: this way, you know that it’s an official one that won’t scam you.
+If you don’t know anything about the taxi companies in the city or the price you would be supposed to pay, it might be the wisest choice to call and order a cab: this way, you know that it’s an official and chances of getting scammed drop significantly.

 5. If you can’t do any of the above, ALWAYS agree on a price before getting in a taxi.
 Most honest drivers won’t agree on a price though because they MUST turn on the meter.
 In that case, see number 2.